 For instance, apart from the widespread calls to only read official news sources during and after the conflict, people began to voluntarily use an application called FakeKiller.
 This app blocks Azerbaijani or suspicious websites and posts from appearing in a user’s Facebook feed.
 As the authors (an IT activist, the editor-in-chief of online media outlet Mediamax.am and a well-known cyber-security activist) openly admit, the app was specifically designed to protect users from so-called “fake information” (including Azerbaijani sites in Armenian language) during wartime.

+This is the image shown by the FakeKiller app when a website is blocked from a Facebook feed.
 The wider logic of this app is to control access to sanctioned sources — and to produce obedience among its users.
 Indeed, the uncritical adoption and use of FakeKiller demonstrates the pervasive and ubiquitous acceptance of the discourse of “national unity” at least among usership of the app.
 With FakeKiller, responsibility over information usage is handed over to the citizen, who is expected to only use “reliable” sources.
 Yet no agency is granted to people to analyse information and make decisions on their own — they are expected to block out “fake” sources.

 The Armenian state may not have officially imposed limitations on journalists, but “natural” self-censorship was also widespread in the mass media during April 2016.
 It was even practiced by those who refer to themselves as oppositional or independent journalists.
 Many journalists publicly acknowledged in interviews and articles that they had to block or to “dose” information about the real situation on the border or the real numbers of dead and wounded soldiers, used Photoshop to alter photographs of the conflict zone or “chose between being a journalist or a citizen”.

 Though criticism was aired after the escalation, searching questions and accountability were neutralised by numerous symbolic and religious actions